Rob Benedict - Lead Vocals & Guitar

 Paul is a Scottish singer/songwriter.
 Self taught, Paul learned his trade as a musician playing in the pubs and clubs of Glasgow before moving to London in 2009 to further his music career.
 Since then Paul has released a second studio album, which was followed by a 10 date tour in Nashville, Tennessee.
 That was followed by a UK tour in which Paul supported Alan Price (The Animals) and award winning L.A singer/songwriter Steve Carlson.
 Paul has also worked with Alabama 3 and The Steve Cradock Band.
 Over the last 4 years, Paul's music has been played on independent radio stations in the UK and the US.

-singing along and following Elvis, move for move in his parents living room.
-That hunger was stifled for many years by a crippling shyness, that Paul eventually broke through and became the
+in Elvis Presley, singing along and following Elvis, move for move in his parents living room.
+That hunger was stifled for many years by a crippling shyness, that Paul eventually broke through

-outgoing person he is today.
-Finding other influence in artists such as Bob Dylan, Johnny Cash, Bruce Springsteen and most recently Glen Hansard, Paul has matured into an artist of the people,
+and became the outgoing person he is today.
+Finding other influence in artists such as Bob Dylan, Johnny Cash, Bruce Springsteen and most recently Glen Hansard, Paul has matured into an artist of

 Paul signed with music management, Downtown Artists in 2013.